-- We have increased the capacity of more than 200 nonprofits to systematically collect and act on feedback from the people they seek to help.
+- We have increased the capacity of hundreds of organizations to systematically collect and act on feedback from the people they seek to help.
 Evaluations show that participation in L4G is helping nonprofits gain new insights, make changes to programs and operations, and foster cultures of responsiveness and attentiveness to client needs.

 - We have developed the first-ever comprehensive, client-focused benchmark system that allows organizations to compare and model their client-feedback results across distinct issue areas, including health, education, human services, and community and economic development.

-- We have engaged 85 funders in supporting, using, and valuing client feedback.
+- We have engaged more than 100 funders in supporting, using, and valuing client feedback.

 - Listen4Good Overview, Jan 2019